Topological pressure and fractal dimensions of cookie-cutter-like sets: Abstract

 \section{Abstract}

 The cookie-cutter-like set is defined as the limit set of a sequence of classical cookie-cutter mappings.
-For this cookie-cutter-like set first we have determined the topological pressure function, and then by Banach limit we have determined a unique Borel probability measure $\mu_h$ with the support the cookie-cutter-like set $E$.
-With the topological pressure and the measure $\mu_h$, we have shown that the fractal dimensions such as the Hausdorff dimension, the packing dimension and the box-counting dimension are all equal to the unique zero $h$ of the pressure function.
-Moreover, we have shown that the $h$-dimensional Hausdorff measure and the $h$-dimensional packing measure are finite and positive.
+For this cookie-cutter set it is shown that the topological pressure function exists, and that the fractal dimensions such as the Hausdorff dimension, the packing dimension and the box-counting dimension are all equal to the unique zero $h$ of the pressure function.
+Moreover, it is shown that the $h$-dimensional Hausdorff measure and the $h$-dimensional packing measure are finite and positive.